RAKR314 CM4 Base Board Flashing the OS

 Installing the Drivers and Mounting the Storage

-Before installing the drivers, no matter the operating system, make sure you execute the following procedure so you put the module into flash mode
+Before installing the drivers, regardless of the operating system, ensure you perform the following procedure to put the module into flash mode

-, allowing it to be seen as removable storage by the host OS.
+, enabling it to appear as removable storage on the host OS.

 - Connect the Type-C port via a suitable cable to a USB port on your computer.
 Do not power the board on yet.